apache/usergrid/docs/push-notifications/managing-users-and-devices.md

     // Use this method to register with Apigee.
     - (void)application:(UIApplication *)application didRegisterForRemoteNotificationsWithDeviceToken:(NSData *)newDeviceToken
     {
-        // Register device token with the API BaaS (will create the Device entity if it doesn't exist)
+        // Register device token with the Usergrid (will create the Device entity if it doesn't exist)
         // Sends the name of the notifier you created with Apigee, along with the token your code
         // received from Apple.
         ApigeeClientResponse *response = [dataClient setDevicePushToken: newDeviceToken